strapi/documentation/docusaurus/docs/dev-docs/api/graphql.md

 ### Create a new document

-When creating new documents <DocumentDefinition/>, the `data` argument will have an associated input type that is specific to your content-type.
+When creating new documents, the `data` argument will have an associated input type that is specific to your content-type.

 For instance, if your Strapi project contains the "Restaurant" content-type, you will have the following: